-This presentation will address the main legal issues that arise when trusts terminate or there is a successor trustee, such as trustee resignation, trustee removal, who can be a successor trustee, co-trustee resignation issues, successor trustee duty to police, prior trustee duty to report, trust termination, impact of termination, a trustee’s wind-up power, claims against
+This presentation will address the main legal issues that arise when trusts terminate or there is a successor trustee, such as trustee resignation, trustee removal, who can be a successor trustee, co-trustee resignation issues, successor trustee duty to police, prior trustee duty to report, trust termination, impact of termination, a

 In Goepp v.
 Comerica Bank & Trust, N.A., the settlors created inter vivos trusts and their three children were the remainder beneficiaries.
 No. 03-19-00485-CV, 2021 Tex.
 App.
 LEXIS 5461 (Tex.
 App.—Austin July 9, 2021, no pet. history).
 The three children became co-trustees and then had disputes.
 They entered into a family settlement agreement, and had a corporate trustee appointed successor trustee.
 The corporate trustee then filed a “First Amended Petition for Settlement of Trustee’s Final Account and Order of No Liability.”
 Id.
 One of the children objected “to the Trustee’s Petition, complaining about the timing of certain preferential distribution payments, about the calculations of interest on the distributions, and that he ‘has yet to be reimbursed the monies owed to him for out of pocket expenses of durable medical equipment purchased on behalf of Iraida.’”
 Id.
 After the trial court entered the relief requested by the corporate trustee, several of the children appealed.